jabb/Emet/README.md

 The goal of the game (roughly) is to get the highest score before dying.
 Currently the only way to gain score is by descending deeper.

+## Running

+To run you will need LuaJIT beta 6 or above and ncurses.
+If you get an error about not finding ncursesw.
+Change line 4 in curses.lua from `local ncurses = ffi.load 'ncursesw'` to `local ncurses = ffi.load 'ncurses'`.

+You can also play it through SSH, but the connection may be slow:

+    ssh emet@71.94.2.193
+    password: met

 ## Controls

 By default these are the controls, but you can change them at anytime (knowing a bit of Lua would help) in Keybindings.lua: